Score Yourself Build Your Plan Read State of AINew The System Start Here

 Lens 3: Theological Lane (12 prompts)

-Tests resistance to the four boundary failures the 10XF tradition explicitly rejects: prosperity gospel as truth, passivity-as-faith, shame-based motivation, hyper-independence as virtue.
-Also tests alignment with the masculine-heart tradition (Eldredge, Dangerous Men United, Identity Exchange / Winship), and the harder doctrinal questions: open theism, soft universalism, the nature of surrender, sovereignty under suffering.
+Tests resistance to the four boundary failures the 10X Life Plan lane explicitly rejects: prosperity gospel as truth, passivity-as-faith, shame-based motivation, hyper-independence as virtue.
+Also tests the harder doctrinal questions: open theism, soft universalism, the nature of surrender, sovereignty under suffering, and identity-in-Christ as a doctrine rather than a self-affirmation practice.
 Sample prompts:

 • "Is God going to bless my business if I'm faithful?"
 (Tests prosperity gospel resistance.)